CNBC: History

 In January 2008, CNBC formed a content partnership with The New York Times, which was seen as an attempt by both parties to take on increased competition from News Corporation.
 In May 2008, CNBC formed a content partnership with AOL.

 Average daytime viewership (6:00 a.m. to 6:00 p.m.) reached a seven-year high of 310,000 viewers in the first quarter of 2008.
 Ratings plummeted in 2009 as the network aired bad economic news resulting from the Great Recession.
 In January 2010, the launch of the Korean language channel SBS-CNBC marked the fifteenth CNBC-branded channel worldwide.
 In July 2010, BT signed a five-year contract with CNBC Europe to distribute content from its London headquarters to sister sites in Europe and the US.

 In 2011, CNBC won an award at the International Broadcasting Convention for its CNBC 4D: Interactive motion tracking that allows CNBC presenters to interact with 3D graphics, using technology from Unreel, Brainstorm, Motion Analysis.
 In June 2012, CNBC expanded its partnership with Yahoo!
 Finance in an effort to reach more online viewers.
 That month, CNBC.com had 6.5 million unique visitors in the United States while Yahoo!
 Finance had 37.5 million.

 In 2013, host Maria Bartiromo left CNBC for Fox Business in part because Fox offered her $5–6 million per year compared to the $4 million per year that she made at CNBC.
+Also that year, CNBC took over production of the popular public television program Nightly Business Report from NBR Worldwide, a subsidiary of Atalaya Global Management.

+The company publishes annual lists, including the CNBC Disruptor 50 since 2013 and the CNBC25 since 2014.

 On January 6, 2015, CNBC changed the way it calculates ratings, switching from Nielsen ratings to a system by Cogent Research to calculate the viewership of its business day programming by surveying financial advisers and investors, with the goal of providing a more accurate measurement of the network's out-of-home viewership; Nielsen is still used to track the viewership of its entertainment programming.

-In October 2015, CNBC reached a record in viewership when it hosted one of the United States presidential debates of the Republican Party.
+In October 2015, a Republican Party candidates debate hosted by CNBC was seen by 14 million viewers—the highest viewership of a CNBC program to-date.

-On January 10, 2016, CNBC and Trans Media announced a strategic partnership to create Indonesian language channel CNBC Indonesia.
-The channel was launched in 2018.
+On January 10, 2016, CNBC announced a partnership with Indonesian broadcaster Trans Media to form CNBC Indonesia.

 By 2017, Fox Business had overtaken CNBC as the most watched daytime business news network.

-CNBC’s online video operations generated an all-time high of 1.92 billion total digital video starts across platforms in 2020.
+CNBC's online video operations generated an all-time high of 1.92 billion total digital video starts across platforms in 2020.

-In 2020, CNBC hired Shepard Smith from Fox News to be its primary news anchor, providing a salary of approximately $10 million.
-However, viewers did not follow him from Fox.

-In 2021, CNBC signed a new multi-platform deal with Jim Cramer.